-Preference and visitedness-based traversal with additional preference values
+Preference- and visitedness-based traversal with additional preference values

-In Figure 28 it can be seen that due to the application of additional preference values fewer cells become visited, but they are visited 6 times.
-This algorithm (see Section 5.6) navigates to the most preferred location (there was additional preference applied with range of 5 and value of 5 in the cell with index 12) in the shortest possible route (these cells are only visited once), then only circles in the preferred area).
+In Figure 28, it can be seen that due to the application of additional preference values fewer cells are visited, but they are visited 6 times.
+This algorithm (Section 5.6) navigates to the most preferred location (there was an additional preference applied with a range of 1–5 and a value of 5 in the cell with index 12) in the shortest possible route (these cells are only visited once), then it only moves around the preferred area.